DhushanthanK/named-entity-recognition-with-bert/README.md

 # Named Entity Recognition with BERT

-This project implements a Named Entity Recognition (NER) system using a fine-tuned BERT model.
+A PyTorch-based implementation of a Named Entity Recognition (NER) model using BERT and the CoNLL-2003 dataset.
+This project leverages Hugging Face Transformers for token classification to identify entities such as persons, locations, and organizations.

 ## Features
+- BERT-based NER model fine-tuned on the CoNLL-2003 dataset.
+- Efficient training with early stopping and dynamic learning rate scheduling.
+- Performance evaluation using precision, recall, and F1 scores via SeqEval.

-- Utilizes the BERT architecture for token classification.
+- Real-world token classification-ready deployment.
-- Pre-trained model available for improved prediction accuracy.
-- Supports inference on custom text inputs.

 ## Instructions